 Achronym or Term Meaning Definition SIR Supplemental Inflatable Restraint Technical term for the air bag.
 Air bag is a stretchable membrane, which inflates during an automobile accident to provide cushioning to the passenger's head and torso to prevent injury to the passengers.
-SPI Serial Peripheral Interface This is an interface that enables the serial (one bit at a time) exchange of data between two devices.
+SPI Serial Peripheral Interface This is an interface bit at a time) exchate devices.
+An SPI op This means that date directions at the sate This is an interface that enables the serial (one bit at a time) exchange of data between two devices.
 An SPI operates in full duplex mode.
 This means that data can be transferred in both directions at the same time.
 It is a standard bus technology like CAN or I2C.
 Splice clip Connection device A device used to facilitate splicing three or more wires.
 SPS Service Programming System System that enables repair facilities to update the software in control modules.
 SUV Sport Utility Vehicle A passenger vehicle which combines the tow- ing capacity of a pickup truck with the passen- ger-carrying space of a minivan.
-SVS Service Vehicle Soon Indicator lamp or symbol for a malfunction related to a vehicle component or system.
-TA Traffic Announcement Message spoken on radio regarding the movement of vehicles or pedestrians through an area or along a route.
-The buttons on radios that enable this announcements are also often labeled TA.
+SVS Service Vehicle Soon Indicator lamp or symbol for a malfunction related to a vehicle component or system. ТА Traffic Announcement Message spoken on radio regarding the move- ment of vehicles or pedestrians through an area or along a route.
+The buttons on radios that en- able this announcements are also often labeled TA.
 TAC Throttle Actuator Control A motor which moves the engine throttle plate or valve, controlled by the engine control module.
 A throttle plate limits the amount of air entering a internal combustion gasoline engine.

-Achronym or Term Meaning Definition TAP Transmission Adaptive Pressure The transmission control module learns each component's characteristics and adjusts fluid pressure accordingly.
-TCC Torque Converter Clutch Resides in a torque converter to connect an engine to an automatic transmission.
-The clutch is applied when conditions are correct to achieve a 1:1?ratio of engine crankshaft to transmission input shaft.
-TCM Transmission Control Module A module that controls electronic automatic transmissions.
+Achronym or Term Meaning Definition ТАР Transmission Adaptive Pressure The transmission control module learns each component's characteristics and adjusts fluid pressure accordingly.
+TCC Torque Converter Clutch Resides in a torque converter to connect an en- gine to an automatic transmission.
+The clutch is applied when conditions are correct to achieve a 1:1?ratio of engine crankshaft to transmission input shaft. ГСМ Transmission Control Module A module that contransmissions.
+It u as well as data pro- Module to calculat gears in the vehicle A module that controls electronic automatic transmissions.
 It uses sensors from the vehicle as well as data provided by the Engine Control Module to calculate how and when to change gears in the vehicle for optimum performance, fuel economy and shift quality.
-TDC Top Dead Center The piston is in its highest position relative to the combustion chamber.
-Terminal Wire connection device A metal device at the end of a wire or device which provides the electrical connection.
-Terminals are referred to as either male or female.
-TPA lock TIS Techline Information System The PC-based global dealership diagnostic software that provides the technician the ability to reference the most recent service information via the service department's computer.
-TPA Terminal Position Assurance An additional locking mechanism inside an electric connector that holds the pins in place.
+TDC Top Dead Center The piston is in its highest position relative to the combustion chamber. which provides the e A metal device at the end of a wire or device which provides the electrical connection.
+Ter- minals are referred to as either male or female.
+TPA lock TIS Techline Information System The PC-based global dealership diagnostic software that provides the technician the ability to reference the most recent service information via the service department's computer. ТРА Terminal Position Assurance An additional locking mechanism inside an electric connector that holds the pins in place.
 TV Television A telecommunication system for broadcasting and receiving moving pictures and sound over a distance.